-To send flowers in memory of Rev. Steven James Essenburg, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Rev. Steven James Essenburg, please visit our Heartfelt Sympathies Store.

 Pastor Steve was born on March 21, 1952 in Holland, Michigan, son of the late Erwin and Betty (DeVries) Essenburg.
 He was united to his beloved wife, Anita, on June 12, 1973.
 Their union was blessed with two wonderful sons, John and Eric, whom he loved and cherished.
 Steve worked as a salesman for W. H. Porter in Holland, Michigan before volunteering for the Army where he served for eight years achieving the rank of Captain.
 During his stint as an Armor officer, he was honored to be part of the first joint training exercises with the Japanese since WWII, in Hokaido, Japan.
 After leaving the military, he entered the automotive industry in Michigan as an Account Manager for United Technologies, PTG, and Dayco for nearly 20 years.
 At this time, he spent his free time serving his community, expanding his love to others in so many ways.
 He was one of the pioneers of the Macomb County Rotating Emergency Shelter Team, serving as its first President for several years.
 He conducted Sunday morning Bible Study at Trinity Lutheran Church, Clinton Twp. for many years where he also served as Director of the Board of Elders and was very involved in the church community.